-I almost have a definitive answer to the first question, as well as some preliminary answers to the other two.
+I have an almost definitive answer to the first question, as well as clear answers to the other two.

 |FAQ (back to top)

 2. Which groups did he name?
 In what order?

 3. What point did Niemöller want to make?

 4. What version of the quotation is the most accurate?

 5. Is the poem/quotation copyrighted?
 Do I need permission to use it?

 |Recent News (back to top)

 I am Harold Marcuse, a professor of German and public history at the University of California, Santa